skyportal/applecider/README.md

     ├── photometry_processor.py      # for aux ZTF alerts
     ├── data_preprocessor.py         # combined ZTF, aux
-    ├── transient_dataset.py         # preprocess dataset, save as "new" object alerts
+    ├── transient_dataset.py         # preprocess dataset, save as "new" object alerts └── notebooks
+└── files
+    └── cider_BTS.csv  # objects (+ classification) used to train AppleCiDEr that are in the public Bright Transient Survey └── logo    # versions of draft logo

 ```